apmiller108/beatbrain/PROJECT.txt

 - [ ] Filter by Albums
 - [x] Filter by musical key
 - [ ] Filter by Year range
+- [ ] Filter by last played date
 - [ ] Filter by date added range
-- [ ] Filter by last played date
 - [ ] Filter by times played
 - [ ] Filter by rating
 - [x] Persist the selected filters on the playlist record.
-- [ ] Show this data to the user on demand.
+- [x] Show this data to the user on demand.
 Use these filters to initialize the add track search filters.
-- [ ] Selecting filters upon updating the available tracks should constrain the other filters (except for crates)
+- [x] Selecting filters upon updating the available tracks should constrain the other filters (except for crates)
 - [ ] Add missing icons to filter inputs.
-- [ ] make mixxxStats a generic libraryData object that not only has stats but also caches the filterOptions
-- [ ] Find a better way to handle alter table operations when initializing the database
+- [x] Find a better way to handle alter table operations when initializing the database
 ### bug fixes
 - [ ] Window scrolls all the way up after removing a track.
 Is is necessary to reload the playlist here?
 - [ ] Is it necessary to reload the playlist when adding tracks?
 Can we do optimistic update to the view.
 Can the playlist stats be updated asynchronously?